palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 $ pip install requests
 ~~~

-And then using it is only a import away.
+And now using it is only a import away.

 ~~~ python
 >>> import requests
 >>> requests.get("http://www.californiacivicdata.org/").status_code
 200
 ~~~

+Within the warm confines of a web frameworks&mdash;open-source libraries like [Django](http://www.djangoproject.com/), [Ruby on Rails](http://rubyonrails.org/) so broad that they include all the necessary tools to interact with a database, design an application and publish it to the web&mdash;this concept has been expanded to encourage the packaging not just of freestanding utilities like requests, but of modular applications that "just work" by easily integrating into the framework.

 We call "pluggable data" it,  and the id